World Peace Through Law Section

 The World Peace Through Law Section focuses on international affairs and issues of war, peace, and law.
 A major benefit for members is the section's stimulating monthly forum series featuring experts addressing a diversity of current world affairs topics.
 See the section calendar for upcoming events.

-Executive Committee Elections to begin in May
+Executive Committee Elections Begin in May

-Voting is scheduled to begin in early May, 2018
+Voting is scheduled to begin May 13, 2019

 Candidate Information, Open Positions & Terms